RetroMusicPlayer/RetroMusicPlayer/FAQ.md

 #### Q: Why is my device slowing down when I'm using the app?
 Retro Music is image intensive, it keeps images in the cache for quick loading.

-#### Retro music title is showing at top?:
+#### Q: The title "Retro Music" is showing on the top of the app, how can i fix this?
-Please clear app cache and data.
+Clear the app's cache and data.

-##### If App crashing: Sorry settings has changed internally.
+##### Q: My app is crashing, how do i fix this?
+(Sorry, settings have changed internally)
-Please uninstall and install again
+Reinstalling the app should fix this issue.

-##### Artist images are not loading:
+##### Q: Artist images are not loading, why?
-last.fm service has limited number of request to download data(downloading artist images), if that request limit exceeds it will not download for sometime.
+The Last.fm service has a limited number of requests of download data it can handle (artist images).
+If that request limit is exceeded, it will not download for some time.

-##### Text is not visible:
+##### Q: Why has all the text gone white/dissapeared?
-Change theme (Black or Dark) and change back
+Change the theme to Black or Dark and change it back to what you had before.